vantmet/vantmet.github.io/_drafts/VCP_Foundation_Objective_1.1:_Identify_vSphere_Architecture_and_Solutions.md

 ####Multiple vCenter systems

 The final architecture we will look at runs parallel to the others.
-It is possible to have multiple vCenters running in different data centre, and now to vMotion between them.
+It is possible to have multiple vCenters running in different data centres, and now to vMotion between them.
 This is new in vSphere 6.0.
 This means that vCenter traffic can be kept local to a DC and not transported across the WAN.

 ### Identify new solutions offered in the current version